openfun/richie-site-factory/README.md

 pulling code from the project repository to avoid dependency-related or migration-related issues.

-Once the bootstrap phase is finised, you should be able to view the site at [localhost:8070](http://localhost:8070)
+Once the bootstrap phase is finished, you should be able to view the site at [localhost:8070](http://localhost:8070)

 ## Usage